What do trout eat during the winter? (and how to imitate them)

 Subsurface winter fishing

-Few flies will out fish an egg pattern during the colder months, trout seem to hone in on them.
-This even applies to streams where no spawning takes place.
+During the colder months, few flies will out fish an egg pattern when targeting trout.
+This is because trout seem to home in on them as a food source, this even occurs in streams where no spawning takes place.

 Just like their duns, trout will feed on BWO nymphs during the hatch.
 I find #14 to #22 to work well.
 Below I will give a few examples but any mayfly pattern should work including the classics.